 The Archive is basically a font-end desktop search engine for creating and parsing plain text files (in markdown).

 I have my “archive” on Dropbox, so all my notes are synced to the cloud, they're backed as a result, and they are shareable as plain (markdown) text when needed.

 I can also access my archive from any iOS tool that can read plain text on Dropbox.

 What I love (love love!) about The Archive is how frictionless it is to use (remember: all notes live in a “flat” structure that's pure plain text).

 It doesn't force on you any external PKM system or way of working or thinking (even tho it was created to facilitate the Zettelkasten Method).
 It gets out the way and allows you to organize your ideas however you choose.

 All I can say: I looooove it!

-If you’re on macOS, get this.
-If you’re on Windows, I’m sorry for ya.
-But I think there are a number of alternatives.
+If you're on macOS, get this.
+If you're on Windows, below are a few alternatives.